What Are the Chances That My I-601 Waiver Will Be Granted?

 If you have aggravating factors present, you will need to show a much higher level of extreme hardship for your qualifying relative.
 You will also want to submit evidence of mitigating factors.
 Mitigating factors can overcome aggravating factors, particularly if they are directly related.

 For example, if you have a criminal background, evidence that you participated in a rehabilitation program is a mitigating factor that could strengthen your application.
 If you are inadmissible because of unlawful presence, evidence that you acted in good faith and believed you were complying with immigration laws is a mitigating factor that could strengthen your application.
-If your spouse is from your home country and can speak your native language, evidence that he or she has to stay in the U.S. to care for a sick relative is a mitigating factor that could strengthen your application.

 Seeking Legal Advice